Hiwonder-docs/SpiderPi-Pro/source/docs/10_recognition_tracking.md

 (5) To close the program, simply press "**Ctrl+C**" in the LX terminal.
 If it does not close, press it multiple times.

-<p id="anchor_1_3"></p>
+<p id="anchor_6_1_3"></p>

 ### 6.1.3 Program Outcome

 After starting the game, the camera will be used to detect colors.
-When a red ball is recognized, the buzzer will emit a beep sound, and the ball will be circled in the transmitted image, with "Color: red" printed.
+When a red ball is recognized, the buzzer will emit a beep sound, and the ball will be circled in the transmitted image, with "**Color: red**" printed.

 :::{Note}
 * During the recognition process, ensure the environment is well-lit to avoid inaccurate recognition due to poor lighting conditions.

 * Ensure that no objects with similar or matching colors to the target are present in the background within the cameras visual range, as this may cause misrecognition.

-* If color recognition is inaccurate, refer to the section "[6.1.5 Function Extensions -> Adjusting Color Thresholds](#anchor_6_1_5)" in this document to adjust the color threshold settings.
+* If color recognition is inaccurate, refer to the section "[**6.1.5 Function Extensions -> Adjusting Color Thresholds**](#anchor_6_1_5)" in this document to adjust the color threshold settings.
 :::

 <img class="common_img" src="../_static/media/chapter_10/section_1/image6.png"  />

 ### 6.1.4 Program Analysis

-The source code of this program is saved in: [/home/pi/spiderpi/functions/color_recognition.py]()
+The source code of this program is saved in: [/home/pi/spiderpi/functions/color_recognition.py](https://store.hiwonder.com.cn/docs/spiderpi_pro/source_code/recognition_tracking/color_recognition.zip)

 * **Import Function Library**